grosser/parallel_tests/Readme.md

-    -n [PROCESSES]                   How many processes to use, default: available CPUs -p, --pattern [PATTERN]          run tests matching this pattern --group-by                   group tests by:
+    -n [PROCESSES]                   How many processes to use, default: available CPUs -p, --pattern [PATTERN]          run tests matching this pattern --group-by [TYPE]            group tests by:
           found - order of finding files
           steps - number of cucumber steps
           default - runtime or filesize
-    -m, --multiply-processes [FLOAT] use given number as a multiplier of processes to run -s, --single [PATTERN]           Run all matching files in only one process -e, --exec [COMMAND]             execute this code parallel and with ENV['TEST_ENV_NUM'] -o, --test-options '[OPTIONS]'   execute test commands with those options -t, --type [TYPE]                test(default) / rspec / cucumber --non-parallel               execute same commands but do not in parallel, needs --exec --chunk-timeout [TIMEOUT]    timeout before re-printing the output of a child-process -v, --version                    Show Version
+    -m, --multiply-processes [FLOAT] use given number as a multiplier of processes to run -s, --single [PATTERN]           Run all matching files in the same process -i, --isolate                    Do not run any other tests in the group used by --single(-s) -e, --exec [COMMAND]             execute this code parallel and with ENV['TEST_ENV_NUM'] -o, --test-options '[OPTIONS]'   execute test commands with those options -t, --type [TYPE]                test(default) / rspec / cucumber / spinach --serialize-stdout           Serialize stdout output, nothing will be written until everything is done --non-parallel               execute same commands but do not in parallel, needs --exec --no-symlinks                Do not traverse symbolic links to find test files --ignore-tags [PATTERN]      When counting steps ignore scenarios with tags that match this pattern --nice                       execute test commands with low priority.
+    -v, --version                    Show Version
     -h, --help                       Show this.